Logicify/angular-gmap/README.md

     scope.gmap = map;
 };
 ```
+######Note that if you would use yor own dropdown, then please keep following rules:
+- "onSelectPolyLineType(item)" use this callback name in your html to select
+- "polyLineTypes" use this object name to display poly line types in the dropdown
 [jsfiddle example](https://jsfiddle.net/m2dpme1d/6/)
 ###### Extending line types
 You can extend list of supported line types (dotted, dashed, arrow-dotted etc.)